opendilab/InterFuser/README.md

 This repository contains code for the paper [Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer](https://github.com/opendilab/InterFuser).
 We will release the code soon.

 This work fully processes and fuses information from multi-modal multi-view sensors for achieving comprehensive scene understanding.
-Besides, intermediate interpretable features are generated from our framework, which provide more semantics and are exploited to better constrain actions to be within the safe sets.
+Besides, intermediate interpretable features are generated from our framework, which provides more semantics and is exploited to better constrain actions to be within the safe sets.
-Our method achieves new state-of-the-art on [CARLA AD Leaderboard](https://leaderboard.carla.org/leaderboard/) by June 11 2022.
+Our method achieved new state-of-the-art on [CARLA AD Leaderboard](https://leaderboard.carla.org/leaderboard/) by June 11 2022.

 ## Demo Video

 <img src="assets/Town07_WetCloudyMorning.gif" height="400">

-## Reference
+## Citation
 If you find our repo, dataset or paper useful, please cite us as
 ```bibtex
 @article{shao2022interfuser,